Skip to main content

 Agent

 This parameter is optional and can be disabled.
-Allows notifications to be sent to users at the start and end of the flow execution, using the operating system notifications.
+It is used to send notifications to users at the start and end of the flow executions, using the operating system's notifications.
 Once enabled, you can set:

-• Initial message: will be sent to users when the execution begins.
+• Initial message.
+It will be sent to users at the start of the execution.

-• Success message: will be sent to users on successful execution.
+• Success message.
+It will be sent to users upon a successful execution.

-• Error message: will be sent to users on execution with errors.
+• Error message.
+It will be sent to users upon an execution with errors.

 info